rmjarvis/Piff/README.rst

 - Allows the centroid to be fixed or floating.
 - In general, allow any value to be fixed rather than fit for.
 - Uses highly readable YAML configuration files to set the various options.
+- Includes Python code to read in the PSF files and use it to draw an image of the PSF at an arbitrary location.

 Installation